-Fire decreases or eliminates the overstory of bitterbrush and sagebrush and allows for the perennial bunchgrasses to dominate the site.
+Fire decreases or eliminates the overstory of sagebrush and allows for the perennial bunchgrasses to dominate the site.
 Fires would typically be small and patchy due to low fuel loads.
-A fire following an unusually wet spring or a change in management may be more severe and reduce shrub cover to trace amounts.
+A fire following an unusually wet spring may be more severe and reduce shrub cover to trace amounts.
 A severe infestation of Aroga moth could also cause a large decrease in sagebrush within the community, giving a competitive advantage to the perennial grasses and forbs.

-State 2 Current Potential State 2.0
+State 2 Current Potential